nauerster/developer-guides/code/JS.md

 - **How to reverse the above string:**

-	- There are a few different ways to accomplish this, I'll show you two.
+	- There are a few different ways to accomplish this here are three.

 	```javascript
 	// chaining methods